KeXin95/kexin95.github.io/_pages/projects.md

 ## Dashboard

-- In house interactive dashboard to monitor web content changes for a URL across time
+- An in-house interactive dashboard designed to monitor changes in web content over time for a specific URL.
+Below is a demo page shown in the screenshot:
   ![Content changes dashboard](../images/interactive_dashboard_content_changes.png)